 The 82nd Legislature 1st Called Special Session enacted Senate Bill (SB) 5 that exempts from BRB approval debt issued by higher education institutions with a credit rating of AA- or higher.
-Although this change has reduced the time needed for oversight of debt issued by most higher education institutions, this workload reduction has been more than offset by workload increases caused by staff reductions from budget cuts.
-In addition, staff reductions have accelerated the need for agency cross-training, especially to support the local government strategy.
-The workload in that strategy has increased because of the increased number of local debt issuances and the additional interest in the area generated with the increased amount of local debt incurred during the economic downturn and related budgetary shortfalls.
+Although this change has reduced the time needed for oversight of debt issued by most higher education institutions, this workload reduction has been more than offset by workload increases caused by increased focus on local government indebtedness.
+The workload in that strategy has increased because of the additional data BRB is collecting for each local debt issuance and the additional interest in the area generated with the increased amount of local debt incurred over the years.
+In addition, current staff continues to be cross-trained, to support the state, private activity bonding and local government strategies.